DanAdewole/Practice-Projects/README.md

 # Practice-Projects
-A repo of personal python mini projects
+A repo of personal interesting projects built with different technologies.